Coolcoder1/SpringMVC/README.md

 This my Spring MVC project.
 This is a project I develop to learn about the concepts of Spring framework.
 This is not a finished project, so some functions may not work properly.

+Different users may have different configuration on MySQL server.
 Note:
 The database SQL script for the USERS table: